 Components Weighting

 Component 1 Making of a Nation 2 hours

-Written paper
+Written paper 45%

-Candidates answer three questions from the core content from either Section A or Section B. 45%
+Candidates answer three questions from the core content from either Section A or Section B.

 All questions are in the form of structured essays, split into three parts: (a), (b), and (c).

 60 marks

 Externally marked.

 Component 2 Depth Study 1 hour 45 minutes

 Written paper

-Candidates answer five questions on one Depth Study.
-3 E 0/
+Candidates answer five questions on one Depth Study. nswer five questions on one Depth Study.

-questions are based on a range of source material.
+All questions are based on a range of source material.
+35%

 45 marks

 Externally marked.

 Component 3 Personal Study

 Coursework

-Candidates produce a research-based essay (1,400-1,600 words). esearch-based essay (1,400-1,600 words).
+Candidates produce a research-based essay (1,400-1,600 words).
+200/

 This component is marked by the teacher and moderated by Cambridge.
 20%

 25 marks

 Internally marked/externally moderated.